corporeality-space/web/index.md

 There *should* be some buttons up on the top bar for you to click on to take you to various sections of this site with [posts by members of the team](/blog), [information about game design](/design) and [releases](https://github.com/corporeality-space/release/releases)
 The plan is to have a big update each week and sporadic updates from other team members about the code base, art assets and more.

+### How can you support us?

+If you'd like to support us financially check out our [Patreon](https://partreon.com/mileskjeller) page.
+Whilst we're not offering much just now, expect that to change as time goes on.
+During the "Tech Demo" phase, $5 pledges get a Steam Key for the game!

+If you can't afford to support us financially please follow us on [Twitter](https://twitter.com/corporealty_dev) and share our updates with your friends!

+## Thank you for following the development of Corporeality!